By implementing important scientific strength training theoriesc and principles, your training will become both effective and fun.

 Guidance

-The Experience bank search site will tell you which programs you most likely will respond best to, based on earlier input from other Strength athletes with similar traits.
+The Experience Bank search site will tell you which programs you most likely will respond to best, based on earlier input from other Strength Athletes with similar traits.

 Auto Regulation

-Strength does not always evolve as planned in the Progression builder, since predetermined programs does not take into account the individual lifters fatigue level on a daily basis.
+Strength does not always evolve as planned in the Progression Builder, since predetermined programs do not take into account the individual lifter's fatigue level on a daily basis.

 Fatigue